 Welcome to Jack Endino's Recording and Mastering Studio Search Engine.

 Whether you're a musician, a freelance engineer, or a record producer, this will help you select a recording or mastering studio for your next project.
 Right now it is focused on the Northwest and Western USA/Canada, but the database is open-ended and easy to expand.
-If you own a recording or mastering studio in the states of WA, OR, ID, MT, AZ, HI, Northern Cal, or BC Canada, you are invited to list all the basics about your studio here for FREE, or you can spring for the "deluxe" listing for a SMALL yearly fee and include even more minutiae about your setup.
+If you own a recording or mastering studio in the states of WA, OR, ID, MT, HI, Northern Cal, or BC Canada, you are invited to list all the basics about your studio here for FREE.
 Hopefully the FAQ below will answer your questions.

 Why is this necessary?